1974 First immigrant gathering at 3030 Courtland Ave, Chicago

 The International Christian Assembly emerged as Chicago’s pioneer Malayalam-English bilingual congregation through the founding ministry of Kanjappally Abraham Thomas, a visionary minister to the early diasporic Indians of the Windy City.
 Whereas tens of thousands of Indian immigrants and scores of Asian worship houses thrive in Chicagoland today, ICAG’s inaugural core in the 1970’s had only a lowly total of 21 persons led by Pastor Thomas.

-Pastor Thomas’s dedication and service poised the church in a growth mode that stayed on the ascent ever since.
-Assisting Pastor Thomas were his own father Pastor A C John (Kuttappan Upadeshi).
-This trio turned ICAG into the much needed “go to” place for seekers of a new worship site from which, as few could have imagined, eventually many ministers and congregations have risen.
+Pastor Thomas’s dedication and service poised the church in a growth mode that has stayed on the ascent ever since.
+Assisting Pastor Thomas were his own father Kuttappan and Pastor A C John.
+This trio turned ICAG into the “go to” place for seekers of a new worship site.

-Starting out at the Ravenswood YMCA, the fellowship moved on to a Czechoslovakian church building at 3030 W Courtland, where after a short lease period, Mr. Milan Huba, the landlord, was inspired to donate the worship facility to ICAG.
+Starting out at the Ravenswood YMCA, the fellowship moved on to a Czechoslovakian church building at 3030 W Courtland, where after a short lease period, Mr Milan Huba, the landord, donated the worship facility to ICAG.
 Mr. Huba’s property gift gave the church a stable operational base with encouraging growth.
-With an expanding membership, the church moved once again, this time to ICAG’s present location at 9628 W Irving Park Rd in 1990.
-The faithful stewardship of lay leaders such as T C Chacko, Thomas Eapen, Titus Mathew, Kunju Abraham, Maducolil M Abraham, Abraham Kuruvilla, Abraham Thomas and Jain Varghese gave the church many years of stability and growth.
+With its membership expanding, the church moved once again, this time to ICAG’s present location at 9628 W Iriving Park Rd in 1990.

 Pr.
 K. A. Thomas